fastly/js-compute-runtime/README.md

 Alternatively, the engine can also be built from source using `c-dependencies/spidermonkey/build-engine.sh`.
 That should only be required if you want to modify the engine itself, however.

-In additon you need to have the following tools installed to successfully build.
+In additon you need to have the following tools installed to successfully build, and build from a linux based system.

 - Rust
   ```